The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 ProtectedResource returns a name from both userName() and adminName() methods.
 The name is extracted from the current JsonWebToken.

-Next, add three REST clients:
+Next, add the following REST clients:

 1. RestClientWithOidcClientFilter, which uses an OIDC client filter provided by the quarkus-rest-client-oidc-filter extension to get and propagate an access token.